Inv. Nr. | #21.010 |

 ためし也けり

 Next to the poem, Rengetsu painted two Japanese eggplants in ink wash.
-The vegetables hint at the double meaning of the word 'nasu' in the poem.
-Written only in phonetic hiragana syllables, the word could be understood as 'eggplant' (茄子 or 茄) or in its meaning as a verb 'to achieve' or 'to accomplish' (なす or 成す).
+The vegetables suggest the double meaning of the word "nasu" in the poem.
+Written only in phonetic hiragana syllables, the word could be understood as 'eggplant' (茄子 or 茄) or in its sense as a verb 'to achieve' or 'to accomplish' (なす or 成す).

-Different versions of this painting and a discussion of the poem by Chiaki Ajioka have been published in: Black Robe, White Mist.
-Art of the Japanese Buddhist Nun Rengetsu, exhibition catalog, National Gallery of Australia (2007).
+Various versions of this painting and a discussion of the poem by Chiaki Ajioka have been published in: Black Robe, White Mist.
+Art of the Japanese Buddhist Nun Rengetsu, exhibition catalogue, National Gallery of Australia (2007).

-The hanging scroll has been recently professionally remounted and comes in perfect, flawless condition with a fitted wooden storage box.
+The hanging scroll has recently been professionally remounted and is presented in perfect mint condition with a matching wooden storage box.
+The color of the rich fabric perfectly resembles the color of ripe eggplants.